 This is how it ends for you...
 Open the door.
 Show us your face.
 Walk into the light.

-The serial rapist and murderer who terrorized the cities of Alameda, Contra Costa, Santa Clara, Sacramento, Yolo, Stanislaus, and San Joaquin in California was originally known as the East Area Rapist.
+The man who terrorized the cities of Alameda, Contra Costa, Santa Clara, Sacramento, Yolo, Stanislaus, and San Joaquin in California was originally known as the East Area Rapist.
 He was sometimes referred to as the Original Night Stalker as well.
-However, Michelle McNamara named him the Golden State Killer when she began obsessing over the case in 2007.
+Michelle McNamara, however, named him the Golden State Killer when she began obsessing over the case in 2007.
 The GSK moniker stuck until Joseph DeAngelo's April 2018 arrest.

 On September 12, 2014, McNamara shared on website True Crime Diary: